Privacy Policy

 • workout or session summaries;

-• blood oxygen summaries where supported; and
+• blood oxygen summaries where supported;

 • other wearable-derived wellness metrics that you expressly authorize.